Arrlindii/wagawin-sdk-ios/README.md

 ```

-To enable the downloading of Ad media from different sources you have to add the following code to you Info.plist
+To enable the downloading of Ad media from different sources, you have to add the following code to your Info.plist:
 ```xml
 <key>NSAppTransportSecurity</key>
 <dict>